 Project Name Description Peninsula Corridor Electrification Project The PCEP will include the installation of electrification infrastructure including traction power facilities, poles and OCS, and EMUs along 51 miles of the Caltrain corridor between San Francisco and San Jose.
-Approximately 75 percent of the existing diesel locomotive-hauled fleet will be replaced with EMUs.
-PCEP is planned for completion by 2024.
+Positive train control will be implemented to increase operational safety and the existing diesel locomotive-hauled fleet will be replaced with EMUs to facilitate the blended Caltrain and HSR system.
+PCEP is planned for completion by 2022.
 Central Subway Project The Central Subway Project in San Francisco will extend the MUNI Metro T-Third Line through the South of Market neighborhood, Union Square, and Chinatown.
 It will provide a direct, rapid transit link between downtown and the existing T-Third Line route on Third Street.
 When the Central Subway is completed, T-Third Line trains will travel mostly underground along a 1.7-mile alignment from the 4th and King Street Station to Chinatown.
-This project was planned for completion by 2021, with service anticipated to commence in 2022.
+This project is planned for completion by 2021.
 Sixteenth Street Improvement Project The Sixteenth Street Improvement Project in San Francisco will improve transit reliability and travel time along 2.3 miles of 16th Street by providing transit-only median lanes, transit bulbs, new traffic and pedestrian signals, and streetscape amenities.
-The project will allow for zero- emission transit service into Mission Bay by extending the OCS that powers trolley buses from Kansas Street to Third Street.
-Phase 1 construction will be implemented on 16th Street from Potrero to Third Street and was completed in 2020.
-Phase 2 construction on 16th Street between Church and Potrero is scheduled to begin in early 2021 and be completed in 2023.
+The project will allow for zero-emission transit service into Mission Bay by extending the OCS that powers trolley buses from Kansas Street to Third Street.
+Phase 1 construction will be implemented on 16th Street from Potrero to Third Street and is scheduled to be complete by 2020.
+Phase 2 construction on 16th Street between Church and Potrero is scheduled to begin in spring 2020.
+As of March 2020, a completion date for Phase 2 work has not been established.
 Van Ness BRT Project The Van Ness BRT Project in San Francisco will provide dedicated bus lanes along 2 miles of Van Ness and South Van Ness Avenues, from Lombard to Mission Streets.
-The project will also provide for low-floor boarding, high-quality shelters, pedestrian safety enhancements, and transi signal priority.
-This project is anticipated to be completed in 2022.
+The project will also provide for low-floor boarding, high-quality shelters, pedestrian safety enhancements, and transit signal priority.
+This project is planned for completion by 2021.
 Geary BRT Project The Geary BRT Project in San Francisco will provide dedicated transit lanes, utility upgrades, and streetscape improvements on Geary Street from 34th Avenue to Market Street.
-Phase 1 (Geary Street from Market to Stanyan Streets) was completed in 2021.
+Phase 1 (Geary Street from Market to Stanyan Streets) is scheduled to be complete by 2021.
 A schedule for Phase 2 (Stanyan Street to 34th Avenue) has not been established.
 SamTrans El Camino Real Express Rapid Bus Project This project was substantially completed in 2018.
 Route ECR Rapid compliments El Camino Real bus service by providing additional rapid bus service during commute periods between the Daly City BART station and the Redwood City Transit Center.
 Interim stops are located at the Colma, South San Francisco, San Bruno, and Millbrae BART Stations as well as the Hillsdale, Belmont, and San Carlos Caltrain Stations.
 BART to Silicon Valley Project The BART to Silicon Valley Project will implement a 16-mile extension from Warm Springs Station in Fremont to Santa Clara in two phases.
 Phase I, the Berryessa Extension Project, would connect Warm Springs to new stations in Milpitas and Berryessa, while Phase II would connect Berryessa Station to new stations in Alum Rock, downtown San Jose, San Jose Diridon Station, and Santa Clara.
 This project is planned for completion by 2025.
-VTA BRT projects The Santa Clara/Alum Rock BRT Project was substantially completed in 2017.
-It enhanced service for 7.2 miles at 11 planned stations, from the Eastridge Transit Center to the Arena Station in downtown San Jose using Capitol Expressway, Alum Rock Avenue, and Santa Clara Street.
-The project included enhanced bus stops along Santa Clara Street near San Jose Diridor Station and dedicated bus lanes along a portion of Alum Rock Avenue.
-The Stevens Creek BRT Project will upgrade the current VTA Limited 323 bus route that travels along Stevens Creek Boulevard and San Carlos Street between De Anza College in Cupertino and the Downtown San Jose Transit Mall in San Jose.
-BRT service will also extend east to the Eastridge Transit Center along the Santa Clara-Alum Rock corridor.
-A stop is planned at the intersection of Bird Avenue and San Carlos Street approximately 2,000 feet from San Jose